 What can I substitute for anise seeds?

 Substituting the spices While it’s true that spice geeks will never be ready to substitute anise and star anise with each other in case one is unavailable.
 However, doing so is very much possible.
-As star anise has a much stronger flavor compared to that of the regular aniseed seeds, using a teaspoon of ground aniseed seeds instead of half a teaspoon of ground star anise had been found to help in creating a very similar taste.
+As star anise has a much stronger flavour compared to that of the regular aniseed seeds, using a teaspoon of ground aniseed seeds instead of half a teaspoon of ground star anise had been found to help in creating a very similar taste.

 Fennel Seeds Whole